Sheryl101/CybersecurityKB/README.md

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![image](https://github.com/Sheryl101/CybersecurityKB/blob/main/Docker/elk.png)

-### Target Machines & Beats
-This ELK server is configured to monitor the following machines:
-- DVWA-VM1 10.0.0.5
-- DVWA-VM2 10.0.0.6

-Installed the following Beats on these machines:
-- Metricbeat
-- Filebeat

-These Beats allow us to collect the following information from each machine:
-- Filebeat will be used to collect log files from very specific files such as Apache, Azure tools and web servers.
-- Metericbeat will be used to monitor VM stats, per CPU core stats, per filesystem stats, memory stats and network stats.

 ### Beats in Use and Machines being Monitored
 This ELK server is configured to monitor the following machines: